Mushegh I Mamikonian: Biography

 Arshak II's widow, Queen Parandzem, organized a resistance and sent a delegation under Mushegh to the Romans to ask for help on the behalf of Arshak II's son Pap.
 The Romans, however, were reluctant to engage in a war and support Armenia, which had been devastated by the Iranian forces.
-In the winter of 369/370, Pharantzem was killed by Iranian forces, while numerous sites, including the capital of Artaxata, were destroyed.
+In the winter of 369/370, Parandzem was killed by Iranian forces, while numerous sites, including the capital of Artaxata, were destroyed.
 Pap fled to Roman territory, and later returned in 371 with help from the Roman emperor Valens (r.
 364–378), and Pap ascended the Armenian throne.
 In the same year, a combined Armenian-Roman army defeated the Iranians at the Battle of Bagavan.
 Mushegh, who took part in the battle, wounded the Albanian king Urnayr (a vassal of Shapur II), but allowed him to escape.
 The 5th-century Armenian historian Faustus gives a large amount of credit for the victory to Mushegh.

 With this victory, many of the Armenian nakharars (magnates) who had previously defected to Shapur II in 360s, were now under Mushegh's control.
 Mushegh, however, was greatly criticized by Pap for sparing Urnayr.
 However, they ultimately reconciled, with Pap providing Mushegh with many gifts, honors and villages.

 When Urnayr returned to Albania, he sent a message to Mushegh thanking him for sparing his life, and also informed him of a surprise attack planned by Shapur II.
 According to Faustus, Mushegh assembled all the Armenian troops, which numbered about 90,000.
 According to Ian Hughes, "If P'awstos' numbers are correct, it would appear that for this conflict the entire army of Armenia was gathered to fight Shapur, leaving all other borders undefended – a risk that Pap and Mushegh were willing to take in face of the Persian threat."
 Mushegh was also reinforced by a Roman force led by Terentius.
 The Iranian army—led by Shapur II himself—was defeated and routed at the border near Ganzak.
 Mushegh and Terentius then left the hayr mardpet (grand chamberlain) Cylaces (Glak) with an army of 30,000 to protect the border.
 Cylaces soon sent messengers to Shapur, promising to betray Pap, Mushegh, and Terentius to the Iranians.
 However, this ploy was discovered by Pap, who had Cylaces assassinated.

+According to Faustus, Mushegh reclaimed several of Armenia's former territories after the battles with the Persians, including the southern principalities of Arzanene and Corduene, which had been ceded to the Persians by Jovian in 363.
+Faustus writes that Mushegh brutally punished the provinces that had revolted against the monarchy, forcing the pro-Persian nakharars to submit to royal authority.
+Mushegh is also said to have campaigned against the neighboring kingdoms of Iberia and Albania to restore the Kura River as Armenia's northeastern border.
+However, the actual extent of Mushegh's reconquests is uncertain and likely exaggerated by Faustus.